Liquid-gas phase transition of nuclear matter: Summary

 \item{In isospin-asymmetric, neutron-rich matter the coexistence region of the liquid-gas phase transition shrinks systematically with decreasing fractions of protons relative to neutrons.
 The phase transition disappears as the system becomes unbound.
 This is relevant for the matter that forms the bulk of neutron stars.}

 \item{Advanced many-body calculations are capable of providing successful descriptions of the nuclear liquid-gas phase transition.
 These include modern approaches based on chiral effective field theory, the low-energy realisation of quantum chromodynamics which exhibits spontaneous and explicit breaking of chiral symmetry.
-The functional renormalization group is a valuable method to treat fluctuations nonperturbatively in chiral nucleon-meson models.} \end{itemize} \begin{ack}[Acknowledgment] ~This work has been partially supported by the Excellence Cluster ORIGINS of the German Science Foundation (DFG). \end{ack}
+The functional renormalization group is a valuable method to treat fluctuations nonperturbatively in chiral nucleon-meson models.} \end{itemize} \begin{ack}[Acknowledgments] ~This work has been partially supported by the Excellence Cluster ORIGINS of the German Science Foundation (DFG).
+Instructive comments by Peter Braun-Munzinger are gratefully acknowledged. \end{ack}

 \begin{ack}[References]